Indoor Storage Units

 Non-Climate-Controlled Storage Units

-These storage units offer added protection from the elements and extra security but are typically priced cheaper than climate-controlled units.
+These storage units offer added protection from the elements but are typically priced cheaper than climate-controlled units.
 If you’re not storing sensitive items, or your region’s weather doesn’t vary drastically throughout the year, these budget-minded units make a great option.

 We take security seriously at all our locations.
 Your security starts by making sure our facilities are well-lit.
 Our parking lots are bright, and interior hallways have automatic sensors to stay lit while you’re inside.
-All our facilities are covered with 24/7 security cameras and our staff walk and audit each facility daily.
-Plus, indoor units have the same strong, metal roll-up doors you find on outdoor units, secured with your own lock.
+All our facilities are covered with 24/7 digital cameras and our staff walk and audit each facility daily.
+Plus, indoor units have the same strong, metal roll-up doors you find on outdoor units.

-Access to the facility is typically restricted to only those with a secure PIN.
+Access to the facility is typically restricted to only those with a personalized PIN.
 Typically, a separate PIN code is required to get into indoor storage buildings, effectively doubling the security.

 Although it may seem daunting, moving into an indoor storage unit is easier than you might think.